Why does your sofa get hot—even when your room is cool?

 Heat is only half the problem.
 The “microclimate trap” happens when water vapor cannot exit the upholstery stack.
 That’s the pathway to “sticky,” “clammy,” and “best leather for sweaty back” queries.

 Air permeability measures airflow through a fabric (think “can air pass?”).
 MVTR measures moisture vapor transport (think “can humidity escape?”).
 Hydrophobic barriers address liquid spills, but a fabric can be hydrophobic and still low-MVTR—creating the sealed-but-sweaty paradox.
-For spill defense context, see Hydrophobic Barriers.
+For spill protection and surface sealing, see how hydrophobic coatings impact fabric breathability and moisture escape .

 Why does my couch get hot?
 (The microclimate trap)

 A couch gets hot when conductive heat enters the seat faster than convective airflow and evaporative moisture loss can remove it.
-Low MVTR fabrics, sealed backings, and weak under-seat airflow create a trapped humidity layer that amplifies heat perception and friction.
+Low-MVTR fabrics, sealed backings, and weak under-seat airflow create a trapped humidity layer that slows thermal reset and increases heat accumulation near the body interface.

 Dew point risk: the hidden failure mode